The Robust Minimal Controllability Problem

-In fact, a stronger characterization of structural controllability holds as stated in the following remark. \begin{proposition}[ \cite{Reinschke}] For a structurally controllable pair $(\bar A, \bar b)$, the numerical realizations $(A,b)$ with the same sparseness as $(\bar A,\bar b)$ that are non-controllable are described by a proper variety in $\mathbb{C}^{n\times n}\times\mathbb{C}^{n}$.
+In fact, a stronger characterization of structural controllability holds as stated in the following proposition.

+\begin{proposition}[ \cite{Reinschke}] For a structurally controllable pair $(\bar A, \bar B)$, the numerical realizations $(A,B)$ with the same sparseness as $(\bar A,\bar B)$ that are non-controllable are described by a proper variety in $\mathbb{R}^{n\times n}\times\mathbb{R}^{n\times p}$.
 In other words, almost all realizations respecting the structural pattern of a structurally controllable pair are controllable. $\diamond$ \end{proposition}